Do we prepare the house for the arrival of the master?

 The house is the personality and the body.
 The arrival of the Master is the event of the Realization of our True Nature.
 And if the house is indeed in good shape the Master can stay and live there.
 Otherwise, she cannot.

 The personality must be in good shape.
 The basic physical needs and stability must be addressed first.
-Then there must be sufficient psychic maturity and strength, that is: sufficiently free from false beliefs and false ideas (imagination) and negative emotions, and a degree of detachment must be present.
+Then there must be sufficient psychological maturity and strength, that is: sufficiently free from false beliefs and false ideas (imagination) and negative emotions, and a degree of detachment must be present.

 Then, if the house is clean, if the realization occurs it can “stick”.
 If the personality is “dirty” the realization will not stick.
 The master will buzz off.
 Just like surfaces do not stick together if there is dust or dirt between them.